 MAG Silver Reports First Quarter Financial Results

 MAG is focused on district scale projects located within the Mexican Silver Belt.
-Our mission is to become one of the premier companies in the Silver Mining Industry.
-MAG and Fresnillo are delineating a significant new silver vein discovery on the Juanicipio property in Zacatecas State, Mexico.
+Our mission is to become one of the premier companies in the silver mining industry.
+MAG is conducting ongoing exploration of its portfolio of 100% owned properties in Mexico including a silver, lead and zinc discovery and a moly-gold discovery at its 100% owned Cinco de Mayo property in Chihuahua State.
+MAG and Fresnillo plc are jointly developing the Valdecañas Deposit on the Juanicipio Joint Venture in Zacatecas State.
 MAG is based in Vancouver, British Columbia, Canada.
-Its common shares trade on the TSX under the symbol MAG and on the NYSE.A under the symbol MVG.
+Its common shares trade on the TSX under the symbol MAG and on the NYSE-Amex under the symbol MVG.

 On behalf of the Board of